tikisailor/expert-solidity-bootcamp/Homework6/README.md

 create                     // creates contract at address2 with contract account balance of 0, stack: addr2 selfdestruct               // halt execution
 ```

+--> It is creating copies of itself including initializer.
+It would cause it to continue until it runs out of gas.

 3. Explain what the following code is doing in the [Yul ERC20 contract](https://docs.soliditylang.org/en/v0.8.15/yul.html#complete-erc20-example)
 ```